Wiseguy (TV series): Mel Profitt storyline

-Season Two
+Season 2

-White supremacy storyline
+White supremacy story line

 At the beginning of the second season, Vinnie is living at home with his mother and brother, Father Pete (Gerald Anthony) and working for a friend at a gas station as everyone in his neighborhood still believes he is in the Mafia.

-McPike, meanwhile, has been dispatched to find Vinnie by the new director of OCB, Paul Beckstead.
-Vinnie's resignation letter has yet to be processed, and McPike has been given the following choice: either debrief Vinnie and process his resignation or bring him back from sabbatical.
+McPike is dispatched to find Vinnie by the new director of OCB, Paul Beckstead (Ken Jenkins).
+McPike must either debrief Vinnie to accept his resignation, or bring him back from sabbatical.
 Vinnie refuses to go along.

-Meanwhile, his friend gets an eviction notice and nearly is driven to sabotage in an attempt to protect his business.
-A patron of his turns him on to the teachings of "Dr." Knox Pooley (Fred Dalton Thompson), who leads a group called the "Pilgrims of Promise" that has white supremacist leanings.
-His right-hand man, Calvin Hollis, has a particularly dim view of Jewish people and he leads a group of Pilgrims in an attack on a synagogue.
-In the aftermath of the attack, Pete goes on television condemning the attack; shortly after he is run down in an alley.
+Vinnie's friend gets an eviction notice and nearly is driven to sabotage in an attempt to protect his business.
+A patron of his turns him on to the teachings of Dr. Knox Pooley (Fred Dalton Thompson), who leads a nativist group with white supremacist leanings called the "Pilgrims of Promise".
+His right-hand man, Calvin Hollis (Paul Guilfoyle), is an extremist, and leads a group of Pilgrims in an attack on a synagogue.
+Pete goes on television condemning the attack; shortly after he is run down in an alley.

-After agreeing to return to work, but only on his terms, Vinnie discovers that Hollis runs an even more extreme group than he knew about and one that is determined to eradicate other races by any means.
-Pooley is simply a con man and former used car salesman trying to make money off of the men who follow him.
-Hollis' grip on reality loosens more significantly as the time goes on, eventually leading to him murdering a talk show host which finally sets Pooley off and causes him to disavow his existence.
-Before Hollis can be brought to justice for his crimes, he is killed in a fire which he inadvertently set by shooting a crony of his.
-Pooley, meanwhile, simply moves on to his next angle: selling beachfront real estate in Florida.
+After agreeing to return to work, but only on his terms, Vinnie arranges a gun sale to Calvin, against the advice of Beckstead, who believes the Pilgrims of Promise are harmless kooks not worth pursuing.
+Vinnie calls off the sting when Calvin shows up at the exchange with Ritchie (Tim Guinee), a young neighborhood friend.
+Ritchie confesses to Vinnie that he helped Calvin get the money for the guns in an armed robbery in which an off-duty police officer was murdered.
+Vinnie takes Ritchie under his wing, guiding him as an undercover agent in hopes of reducing his inevitable sentence as accessory to murder.

+Vinnie finds Pete's personal effects in the grill of a car parked at a Pilgrims of Promise rally, but refrains from exacting vengeance, instead setting up his brother's killer for arrest at an arms deal.
+Hollis murders a talk show host who ridiculed the Pilgrims of Promise on the air.
+This leads Pooley to disown him.
+Ritchie recovers the murder weapon, allowing a warrant to be issued for Calvin's arrest, but Calvin perishes in a home invasion gone awry.
+Ritchie is sentenced to 18 months.
+Pooley escapes prosecution by claiming to be just a con man and getting Calvin to exonerate him from any involvement in the murders in a recorded phone call.
+He moves on to selling beachfront real estate in Florida.